Welcome to Raygun: A quick start guide for new and returning users

 How to get more control over error grouping

-**Make sure you are using the latest version of your Raygun language provider: **Running your application on an outdated version means you won’t get all the benefits of the best grouping logic Raygun has to offer.
+Make sure you’re using the latest version of your Raygun language provider: Running your application on an outdated version means you won’t get all the benefits of the best grouping logic Raygun has to offer.
 Each time Raygun adds an updated version we include many edge cases from the billions of data points we collect.

 JavaScript error grouping can be particularly problematic, so be sure you update to the latest version of our JavaScript provider.

-**Merge error groups inside the app: **You can merge similar errors inside the app on an ad-hoc basis by using the merging featureAfter merging singular errors into a group, both types of error will appear under the newly merged group.
+Merge error groups inside the app: You can merge similar errors inside the app on an ad-hoc basis by using the merging feature.
+After merging singular errors into a group, both types of error will appear under the newly merged group.
 Reoccurring errors will also appear in the newly merged group.

 **Use the custom grouping feature: **Everyone has slightly different ideas of how to group errors.
 Inconsistencies between languages make grouping criteria even harder.
 Raygun groups errors primarily on the stack trace.

-This is a feature that should be used with caution and only used when the built-in grouping logic doesn’t quite suit you.
+This is a feature that should be used with caution and only when the built-in grouping logic doesn’t quite suit you.

-Need further assistance with error grouping?
+Need help with error grouping?

 Send us the name of the provider and language you are using and the URLs of the error events that you believe are grouped or separated incorrectly, and one of our engineers will be in touch.

-Where does Raygun fit in with my workflow?
+Where does Raygun fit into my workflow?

-This question will depend on your technology stack, but many of our customers use integrations to set up a robust debugging workflow.
+This will depend on your technology stack, but many of our customers use integrations to set up a robust debugging workflow.

-Read an example debugging workflow from Atlassian
+See an example debugging workflow with Atlassian

 Read a recommended developer workflow